 Due to recent events with COVID, if you arrive at your appointment showing signs of ANY illness, you will be sent home and charged for the appointment.
 Please call the moment you show signs of illness to avoid any charges.

 I am happy to give you a receipt for your payment so you can submit to your insurance for reimbursement.
 (It usually requires a prescription for massage therapy from your doctor or chiropractor.)
 You can also use a HSA or Flex-spending debit card with a major credit card logo to pay for your sessions.

 What if I really need a massage, but really can not afford one?

 For each client you refer to me that books an appointment, you get $5 off!
 You can use the $5 off each time or save up for a free session!
-(And usually every pregnant woman knows at least three more pregnant women.
+(And usually every pregnant individual knows at least three more pregnant people.
 Spread the word!)